Bandspringer Midi HF Longwire Antenna System , 10m-60m

 The current generation of HF portable radios offer great performance on the HF bands—but to get the best out of them, an efficient antenna is required.
 The Bandspringer is a multi-band long-wire antenna.
 The length has been carefully chosen to ensure that it will work with the internal antenna tuners in portable radios such as the K1*, KX1, KX2, KX3 and K2.
 It will also work well with LDG tuners and the Elecraft T1.
-Note that the Bandspringer must be used with an antenna tuner - it is fine for use with an FT817 or similar radio with a suitable antenna tuner connected between the Bandspringer and radio.
+Note that the Bandspringer must be used with an antenna tuner - it is fine for use with an FT817 or similar radio, as long as you have a suitable antenna tuner connected between the Bandspringer and radio.

-If you want to support your Bandspringer on a pole, I recommend our 7m SOTApole.
-Any pole between 5 and 7m will be fine.
+If you want to support your Bandspringer on a pole, we recommend our 7m SOTAPOLE.
+Any pole between 5m and 7m will be fine.
 Longer poles can be used by extending the nylon cord at the far end of the antenna.

 The Bandspringer Midi consists of two wire elements, both are made of high quality stranded wire, insulated with a yellow pvc.
 This wire type has proved a good compromise between flexibility and performance.
 The yellow insulating jacket makes it easy to spot on most surfaces which makes handling much easier.
-The elements for the Bandspringer Midi II version are 42ft (14m).
+The elements for the Bandspringer Midi II version are approximately 42 ft (12.8 m).
 One element is the radiator the other acts as a counterpoise.

 Each element is terminated in a good quality 4mm “banana plug".